 There are excellent opportunities for cultural interactions that include community walks in the towns around Bwindi, including several that provide insight into the challenges of communities living in close proximity to the gorillas.
 There are also several Batwa cultural experiences that provide travelers the chance to learn about this unique community.

 If you choose to spend time in Kampala, you can explore the capital on the back of a motorcycle-taxi, visit markets, historic sites, palaces, and places of significance to Ugandan history.

 Uganda’s incredibly diverse landscape is home to a wide variety of animals, in addition to countless bird species.

 The grasslands are teeming with the plains animals in addition to big cats – leopard, lion and cheetah.
-The forests of Kibale National Park and jungles of Bwindi Impenetrable Forest are inhabited by mountain gorillas, and Kibale is also home to more than a dozen primate species in including chimpanzees, black & white colobus, red tailed monkey and the grey cheeked mangabey.
+The jungles of the Bwindi Impenetrable Forest are inhabited by mountain gorillas, and the forests of Kibale National Park are home to more than a dozen primate species in including chimpanzees, black & white colobus, red-tailed monkey and the grey-cheeked mangabey.